unChaz/sci-fi-5e/docs/rules/introduction.md

 #### Charisma
 Charisma is split into Physique and Wit.
 Charisma is calculated as the highest of the two.
 Whichever ability is your highest-- wit or physique, determines how you use those abilities.
 Some skills require one or the other.
 For example, deception uses wit whereas charm uses physique.

-> ### Optional Mechanics
-> You can easily forego transhuman mechanics in your campaign.
-Wit and Physique become Charisma, and Fortitude is omitted.

 \page

 <div class="wide">
 ## Skills
 Skills have been updated to better fit a sci-fi campaign setting.

 | Skill | Ability Score | Descritption
 |:----:|:-------------|:-------------|